-- 1. There are three categories of antenna standards in the 4.4-4.94 GHz band: - Category A: Applicable to all antennas. - Category B1: Applicable to parabolic antennas with a diameter of less than 1.2 meters. - Category B2: Applicable to flat panel antennas. - 2.
-The new standard applies to antennas procured after January 1, 2017.
-The existing antenna systems that have been procured prior to January 1, 2017 will be "grandfathered" under the new rules.
+There are three categories of antenna standards in the 4.4-4.94 GHz band: Category A: Applicable to all antennas.
+Category B1: Applicable to parabolic antennas with a diameter of less than 1.2 meters.

+Category B1: Applicable to parabolic antennas with a diameter of less than 1.2 meters (4 foot).
+Category B2: Applicable to flat panel antennas.